-November 2024 – The Corporate Sustainability Reporting Directive (EU) 2022/2464 (the “CSRD”) transposition deadline for EU member states expired on 6 July 2024.
-However, due to uneven transposition, the EU Commission initiated infringement proceedings against 17 member states, including Czechia and Romania, on 26 September 2024.
-The Commission took this action because these states had not notified the full transposition of the CSRD.
-A two-month deadline has been set for these member states to complete transposition and respond to the formal notice.
+November 2024 – The Corporate Sustainability Reporting Directive (EU) 2022/2464 (the “CSRD”) required EU member states to complete its transposition by 6 July 2024.
+However, uneven implementation led the EU Commission to initiate infringement proceedings against 17 member states, including the Czech Republic and Romania, on 26 September 2024, citing their failure to fully communicate the necessary transposition measures.
+These states now face a two-month deadline to finalise the process and respond to the formal notice.

 Bulgaria

 Bulgaria’s CSRD implementation was finalised with amendments to the Accounting Act and the Independent Financial Audit Act, adopted on 14 August and 4 September 2024 respectively.
-The Accounting Act amendments apply retroactively from 6 July 2024.
+The Accounting Act amendments apply retroactively from 6 July 2024 while the Independent Financial Audit Act (now the Independent Financial Audit and Sustainability Assurance Expression Act) entered into force on 20 September 2024.

 The Bulgarian Ministry of Finance and Institute for Certified Public Accountants function as supervisory authorities for the transposed obligations, with sanctions for non-compliance with the sustainability reporting obligations ranging from EUR 255 up to EUR 7,600 depending on the type of offence.
 The transposed obligations are generally in line with the CSRD with the exception of the definition of public-interest entities.